adam2am/language-tools-with-civet/0typescript-civet-attempt/core-findings.md

 *   `ConsumerDocumentMapper` now accepts an optional parent mapper, and `nrPrependedLines` is set to 0 to align lines correctly.
 *   All original plain-Svelte tests still pass unchanged, since chaining only activates when a preprocessor map is provided.
 *   The dedicated `civet-chain.test.ts` confirms mapping behavior without affecting existing workflows.
+*   Template-bound variables in Civet scripts are now correctly recognized in the markup, eliminating false "unused variable" diagnostics in the script when variables are used in the template.
+*   Edge-case: hovering variables in markup (outside the `<script>`) still throws a `line must be greater than 0` error, indicating the preprocessor mapper should be bypassed for generatedPosition on markup nodes.

 # History-log: